// form styles

 Do you need to run global equity plans with minimal hassle?
 More than 3,500 companies in over 40 markets make equity work with Ledgy.
 Thanks to Ledgy, international companies like Encompass manage global equity plans in a compliant and efficient manner.

-Learn more about our compliant equity management software here.
+Learn more about our equity compliance software.

 An employee stock purchase plan is a type of stock plan that allows participating employees to purchase company stock – usually at a discount – through payroll deductions.